Black Watch: 9th (Service) Battalion

 On 11 May 1918, the original 9th (Service) Battalion left the line for the final time and was merged with the 4/5th Territorial Battalion.
 This amalgamation was part of measures taken to address the drain on manpower across the British Army.
 Whilst the bulk of the 9th went to the 4/5th a small training cadre of 10 officers and 51 other ranks remained and were initially employed training newly arrived American troops.
 Later that month the cadre returned to Aldershot where they spent two months raising and training a new unit which became 2/9th (Service) Battalion assigned to the 47th Brigade, 16th (Irish) Division.
 The 2/9th left Aldershot on 30 July 1918 sailing from Folkestone to Boulogne and reaching billets at Hodecq the following day.
-The next eighteen days were spent training before 2/9th entered the battle area at Noeux-les-Mines on 19 August 1918 where it relieved the 1st Battalion.
+The next eighteen days were spent training before 2/9th entered the battle area at Nœux-les-Mines on 19 August 1918 where it relieved the 1st Battalion.
 On 21 August the battalion proceeded by rail to Sailly-Labourse where it supported the 14th Leicesters and 18th Welch holding the line in the Hohenzollern Sector.
 On 2 September 1918, the battalion was involved in a costly trench raid losing 31 men.
-The battalion advanced with the 16th Division until 20 October 1918 when it was assigned the task of repairing roads around Escoeuilles where it was when the armistice was declared on 11 November 1918.
-Following the armistice, the battalion started the process of demobilization and found itself at Fretin by 27 November 1918 where it remained until Spring 1919 when it was reduced to cadre strength and moved to Pont-a-Marcq.
+The battalion advanced with the 16th Division until 20 October 1918 when it was assigned the task of repairing roads around Escœuilles where it was when the armistice was declared on 11 November 1918.
+Following the armistice, the battalion started the process of demobilization and found itself at Fretin by 27 November 1918 where it remained until Spring 1919 when it was reduced to cadre strength and moved to Pont-à-Marcq.
 The cadre returned to Scotland in July 1919 where the 2/9th was finally disbanded.
 During active service between 1915 and 1918 the battalion lost 140 officers (46 killed/88 wounded/6 missing) and 2,899 other ranks (645 killed/2,029 wounded/225 missing).
 The bravery of the 9th is reflected in the number of gallantry decorations awarded, including 3 Distinguished Service Orders, 28 Military Crosses, 7 Distinguished Conduct Medals, 2 Meritorious Service Medals and 65 Military Medals.